Amistad National Recreation Area: Recreational activities

 The lake given its location is the backdrop for year-round, water-based recreation opportunities, including boating, fishing, swimming, scuba diving and water-skiing.
-Houseboats and other boating equipment can be rented from the park unit's concessionaires.
 Amistad National Recreation Area in addition provides opportunities for picnicking, hiking, camping and hunting.
-The area is rich in archeology and rock art, and contains a wide variety of plant and animal life.
+The area is rich in archeology and rock art and contains a wide variety of plant and animal life.
 In the fall, monarch butterflies by the thousands pass through the area during their 3,000 mile (4,800 km) migration from southern Canada to central Mexico.

 There are opportunities for hunting as provided for under state and federal law at Amistad given its status as a recreation area.
-Bow-hunting for white-tailed deer, javelina, turkey, rabbit, mouflon sheep, aoudad sheep, blackbuck antelope and feral hog is permitted during certain times of the year in prescribed hunt areas.
-Though rifles and handguns are not permitted, shotguns may be used to hunt dove, quail, duck and rabbit in accordance with relevant regulations.
+Bow-hunting for white-tailed deer, javelina, turkey, rabbit, mouflon sheep, aoudad sheep, blackbuck antelope, and feral hog is permitted during certain times of the year in prescribed hunt areas.
+Though rifles and handguns are not permitted, shotguns may be used to hunt dove, quail, duck, and rabbit in accordance with State and park regulations.

 Elite scuba divers have begun to explore the system of deep underwater caves beneath the surface of the reservoir.
 The dive requires exotic gas mixes, pre-placement of gas cylinders, and extensive decompression times at depth.
 These caves are considered hazardous and should not be attempted by anyone without extensive training and preparation.